The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 A year after 0 percent balance transferpromotions went into hiding, they’re back in a big way.
 It’s now possible to avoid interest for up to 21 months on some cards.

-The Wells Fargo Reflect℠ Card with an 18-month 0 percent intro APR promotion that extends to up to 21 months if cardholders make all of their payments on time during the promotional and extension periods.
+The Wells Fargo Reflect® Card with an 18-month 0 percent intro APR promotion that extends to up to 21 months if cardholders make all of their payments on time during the intro period.
 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers.
-Intro APR extension of up to 3 months with on-time minimum payments during the intro and extension periods.
-14.49% to 26.49% variable APR thereafter.
+Intro APR extension of 3 months with on-time minimum payments during the intro period.
+15.24 percent to 27.24 variable APR thereafter.
 The intro balance transfer fee is the greater of 3 percent or $5 within 120 days of opening the account (or 5 percent or $5 after that).

 The pandemic’s effects